syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 Deploy a custom AWS Systems Manager Automation runbook that automatically domain joins or unjoin from an Active Directory (AD) domain.
 This runbook can be used with on-premises AD or AWS Managed Microsoft AD and can be executed manually or automatically with services such as Amazon EventBridge or AWS Lambda.
 The runbook leverages parameters stored in AWS Systems Manager Parameter Store.
 In particular, 4 parameters are created that include the AD domain name, AD domain username, AD domain user's password, and a specific Organizational Unit (OU) in AD.

 # Deploy the Automation runbook and parameters
-To deploy the runbook and parameters, download the AWS CloudFormation template from Github, **cfn-create-ssm-automation-parameters-adjoin.template**, and create a new CloudFormation stack.
-Using the stack will simplify the deploy of the Automation runbook and create the appropriate parameters to perform the AD join/unjoin activities.
+To deploy the runbook and parameters, download the AWS CloudFormation template from Github, [**cfn-create-ssm-automation-parameters-adjoin.template**](cfn-create-ssm-automation-parameters-adjoin.template), and create a new CloudFormation stack.
+Using the stack will simplify the deployment of the Automation runbook and create the appropriate parameters to perform the AD join/unjoin activities.
 To learn more about CloudFormation stack creation, visit the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack).
+If you want to create the Automation runbook manually, you can download the template from [here](ssm-automation-domainjoinunjoin.template) and create a custom Automation runbook.
+Visit the AWS documentation to learn [how to create runbooks with the Document Builder](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-document-builder.html) or [how to create runbooks with the Editor](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-document-editor.html)

 ## Creating a stack in CloudFormation
 ![Create a stack](images/create_ssm_automation_cfn_stack_01.png)